ibm-cloud-docs/direct-link/cloud-exchange-connect.md

 # Step-by-step: Order an IBM Cloud Direct Link Connect

-This page tells you how to order the IBM Cloud Direct Link Connect service.
+This page tells you how to order the {{site.data.keyword.cloud}} Direct Link Connect service.
 After placing the order, an IBM support ticket will be generated.

 # How to order Direct Link Connect